external-naming-convention/NamingStandard/CONTRIBUTING.md

 * Functions don't always require an alias, you may just also put N/A in that field.

 ## Submitting your edits and/or additions
 This can be done through [github pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 Clone the repository, make your changes, then submit a pull request.
-The pull request will be reviewed by several members of the RENC before it is merged.
+The pull request will be reviewed by the ENC team before it is merged.